holochain/docs-pages/src/install.md

 ### Windows Environment Setup

 Holochain development uses the same tools across Mac, Windows, and Linux.
-However the Nix toolkit, which we use to install and manage those tools, only works natively on Mac and Linux.
+However, the Nix toolkit, which we use to install and manage those tools, only works natively on Mac and Linux.
 We expect this to change in the future.
-[NixOS for Windows is in active development!](https://github.com/NixOS/nixpkgs/issues/30391)

-In the meantime, you will need to work with a virtual machine.
+[NixOS for Windows is in active development!](https://github.com/NixOS/nixpkgs/issues/30391) In the meantime, you will need to work with a virtual machine.

 The process is similar to working with a local web server.
-There are Holochain optimized options for both [Docker](https://github.com/NixOS/nixpkgs/issues/30391) and [Vagrant](https://github.com/NixOS/nixpkgs/issues/30391).<br>
+There are Holochain-optimized options for both [Docker](https://github.com/NixOS/nixpkgs/issues/30391) and [Vagrant](https://github.com/NixOS/nixpkgs/issues/30391).
-It is relatively simple to create custom setups with the official NixOS boxes.</p>

 #### This guide explains using NixOS with Vagrant/VirtualBox.

 !!! note
-    All these commands assume Windows powershell 2.0+.
-    The basic process is the same for all systems.
+    All these commands assume Windows PowerShell 2.0+.
+The basic process is the same for both Windows 8 and Windows 10.

 Create a new folder: